UFSCar-LaSID/bandits_blind_spot/README.md

 </div>

-# On the Impact of Matrix Factorization-based State Representation in Contextual Bandits Recommendation
+# The Bandit’s Blind Spot: The Critical Role of User State Representation in Recommender Systems

-Official repository for the paper "On the Impact of Matrix Factorization-based State Representation in Contextual Bandits Recommendation", $${\color{red}TODO: where published}$$
+Official repository for the paper "The Bandit’s Blind Spot: The Critical Role of User State Representation in Recommender Systems", published at the 41th ACM/SIGAPP Symposium On Applied Computing (2026).

 ## Abstract